barioentertainmentsystem/Bario-Punks/README.md

 * **Royalty Sharing:** Creator royalties should not exceed 3%, and they must be equally split between you and the Baes treasury at `baes.base.eth`.
 This supports Bario’s ongoing development as a zero-funding startup.
 * **Ethical Guidelines:** Derivatives must not promote racism, hate speech, discrimination, or any form of harmful content.
 Respect for all is core to our community.
 Violators will not receive Baes recognition.
 * **Bario Punks Airdrop:** We encourage you to offer an airdrop to Bario Punks holders.
 The ratio is up to you (1:1, 1:5, 5:1).
+* **Keep it Open Source:** We encourage you to ensure your Bario Punks derivative remains open-source.
+Share your code and art layers freely to inspire and empower others in the ecosystem.
+By keeping it open, you contribute to the ethos of community collaboration and innovation.
+Together, we can push boundaries and build a more decentralized, creative future.

 By following these guidelines, you’ll be recognized as an official Baes ally and a vital part of our ecosystem.
 You’ll benefit from direct collaboration, potential partnerships, and increased visibility within the Base community.